 Code needs to be delivered in a functional state with minimal requirements satisfied.

-Currently it is assumed that only the professional’s voice will be recorded, meaning that the intents within Dialogflow will need to be tailored to that sort of input.
+Currently it is assumed that only the professional’s voice will be recorded, meaning that the intents within Dialogflow will need to be tailored to that sort of input (onesided conversations or otherwise).
 An end product will not be delivered to a specific customer, only hosted on GitHub.

 The application will need to have some sort of network connection (either an internal network, or full internet connection) for the application to be functional.

-UI will primarily be handled by the other two teams
+UI will primarily be handled by the mobile team.

 *Note: A simple, demo UI will be created to showcase and validate this team’s work.